-In her teens, Seattle singer-songwriter Tae (pronounced “Tay”) Phoenix honed her three-octave range by singing opera and musical theatre, before transitioning to writing her own music and accompanying herself on the piano.
+In her teens, Seattle singer-songwriter Tae (pronounced “Tay”) Phoenix honed her three-octave range by singing opera and musical theatre before transitioning to singing and playing jazz and blues, writing her own music, and accompanying herself on the piano.

 Phoenix has performed in such far flung places as London, Paris, and Surabaya, Indonesia.
-Her favorite shows so far have been her performance at Brooklands Radio in London, her showcase at the SXSW music festival in 2012, her performance of the national anthem at a home game for her beloved Seattle Mariners, and her breakout performance as The Wiz‘s Dorothy at Seattle’s Paramount Theatre in 2001.
+Her favorite performances so far have been her performance at Brooklands Radio in London, her showcase at the SXSW music festival in 2012, her performance of the national anthem at a home game for her beloved Seattle Mariners, and especially her appearance at Seattle’s legendary Paramount Theater with the Langston Hughes Cultural Arts Center youth arts troupe in 2001.